#acbabenchbar

 Sponsored by Compass Rose Financial

-During this reception, Danielle Parks will be formally introduced as the new chair of the Young Lawyers Division, succeeding Tara Sease.
-YLD members are invited to join their YLD colleagues for open bar refreshments, networking and information about the Division.
-If you ever wanted to get involved with the YLD but did not know how, attend this meeting to get information on the opportunities from current council members and officers.
+Fresh off of the 60th anniversary of the formation of the ACBA Young Lawyers Division, the YLD is holding its 20th Bench-Bar Conference Division meeting and reception this year.
+Rebeca Himena Miller will be formally introduced as the new chair of the YLD, succeeding Danielle Parks.
+YLD members are invited to join their colleagues for open bar refreshments, networking and information about the YLD.
+If you ever wanted to get involved with the YLD but did not know how, attend this event to get information on the opportunities from current council members and officers.

 CRAFT BEER AND CHAIRMAN SELECT WINE TASTING